Is a higher profit percentage your best option?

-Groups that are more organized, offer better incentives and work to promote their sale usually out-perform schools that are focused on profit percent.
-So why doesn’t a higher fundraiser profit percent guarantee you more money?
+More organized groups offer better incentives and work to promote their sale, usually outperforming schools focused on profit percentage.
+So why doesn't a higher fundraiser profit percentage guarantee you more money?

-What he failed to realize up front was even with a higher profit percent, the total money brought in was probably going to be lower.
+He failed to realize that the total money would probably be lower even with a higher profit percentage.
 And even though we told him this, he persisted.

 Sure enough, his sales results ended up being lower than he expected.
-Here are some reasons why you're better off looking for better prize programs that will increase student participation.
+Here are some reasons you're better off looking for better prize programs to increase student participation.

 Higher Profit but Lower Sales